 The only person you’re in competition with is you.

 It’s easy to look at other authors – some you know personally, some only by reputation – and compare their successes with yours.
 Some make the bestseller lists, some don’t.
 Some win all the awards, the rest won’t.
-Some attract a massive fan base; others will struggle to get anyone to pay attention.
-But really there’s only one person you’re in competition with and it’s the face staring back at you from your bathroom mirror.
+Some attract a massive fan base; others struggle to get anyone to pay attention.
+But really there’s only one person you’re in competition with and it’s the face staring back at you from your mirror.
 Because every best-selling and award winning writer began where you did – unknown, just starting out, hoping someone somewhere likes what it is you’re doing.
 The arc of a writer’s career can be brief, or it can be a lifetime.
 No two careers are identical.
 Some are published at 25, some at 50.
 That’s just the way it is, Bruce Hornsby.
 Some things will never change.

 Being a successful/published/award-winning writer will not make you happy … if you aren’t happy already.